ssmiller25/r15cookieblog/content/post/2021-01-02-loki/index.md

   ![Grafana Loki Config](image5.png)

 Now Loki is set up!
-Test it out by going to the "Explore" icon on the left-hand side, and choosing Loki as a data source.
+Test it out by going to the Explore (Compass Looking) icon on the left-hand side, and choosing Loki as a data source.

   ![Loki Explore](image1.png)